akshaymishra-0/mathmagic-ai/README.md

 - **Formula Explanations**: Every mathematical formula used is clearly explained
 - **Progressive Difficulty**: Builds understanding from fundamentals to advanced concepts
 - **Student-Friendly**: Designed for students from middle school to university level
+- **Structured Response Formatting**: AI responses are automatically formatted into readable text and numeric data

 ### 📊 **Smart Database Management**
 - **Automatic Cleanup**: Maintains 1000 recent calculations to save storage